padok-team/dojo-guestbook/README.md

 </details>

 <details>
-<summary>If you have your own VSCode configured and your github account as a ssh key configure.
-You can connect through ssh.</summary>
+<summary>[not recommended] If you have your own VSCode configured and your github account is configured with a ssh public key, you can connect through ssh.</summary>

 - Add the following [Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh) to VSCode
 - Create a github account